rick12000/vocalance/docs/developer/foundations/lifecycle.rst

-Some services need long-running asyncio tasks: the click tracker debounces persistence, the dictation coordinator monitors silence in Type mode, the LLM service streams tokens from the model.
-Each of those tasks is started with ``lifecycle.spawn``:
+Some services need long-running asyncio tasks: the click tracker debounces persistence, the dictation coordinator monitors silence in Type mode, the LLM service streams tokens.
+Each is started with ``lifecycle.spawn``.

 .. code-block:: python